abdala/abdala.github.io/_posts/2018-06-20-when-else-is-not-bad.md

 {% endhighlight %}

-When a saw this techniques I was a very excited about it and I had a lot fun killing ELSES.
+When a saw these techniques I was a very excited about it and I had a lot fun killing ELSES.

 Nowadays I use IF conditions to express the exception behavior of my code and keep all main behavior in the first level of the function/method.